 - Maintain at least one bag valve mask per patient in critical care areas.
 If the power goes out, your ventilators will fail.
 The only way to oxygenate your patients will be by squeezing the bag.

 - Invest in portable suction devices that employ battery backup or run on alkaline batteries - and be sure to stock at least one per intubated patient.
-At the moment electricity goes out, backup battery-equipped devices revert to battery power and often run for hours, while alkaline battery-powered devices will continue to function for as long as their batteries are fresh - sometimes, up to 9 hours.
+At the moment electricity goes out, backup battery-equipped devices revert to battery power and often run for hours, while alkaline battery-powered devices will continue to function for as long as their batteries are fresh–up to nine hours.
 At that point, if the power is still offline, fresh off-the-shelf alkaline batteries can be swapped in for continued run time.

 - Stock plenty of batteries.
 Inventory the types of batteries your devices need and maintain an adequate supply.
 This includes any extra rechargeable batteries, as well as alkaline batteries in standard sizes.